Read + Write + Report

 I can't say that I'm happy, but I'll have to give Cam Newton a chance.
 I didn't want the Panthers to take him at number one, but I don't want him to bust now that he's "the guy" for my favorite team.
 I wish the Panthers took a Marcell Dareus or A.J.
 Green and give Clausen and Moore another shot.
 After all, it is rare that a QB does well after just one year.
 It takes time.
 Smart teams like the Bucs wait three years for their QB, and the Bucs were rewarded when Josh Freeman had the year he had last season.

 Newton is one of my least favorite players already, but I can't deny his athleticism.
 I just wish he had better footwork and was a better person.
 Jake Locker deserved to be picked at number eight by the Titans.
 He was high on their board, fits their system well, and he wasn't a reach.
 There are plenty of unintelligent people that dropped Locker from the first choice over Sam Bradford the year before, to somebody values in the late teens.
 And why?
 Well, that's because suddenly mystifying accuracy problems arose.
 This happens when those said unintelligent "experts" read stats- meaningless in college football- like completion percentage and don't watch what actually happened.
-Locker's receivers were terrible, and he was almost always under pressure due to an incompetent line
+Locker's receivers were terrible, and he was almost always under pressure due to an incompetent line.

 34